aleksei-berezkin/typique/README.md

 }>
 ```

-The name `'cn-1'` is suggested by Typique when you open a quote after `'button',`.
-It’s derived from the [configurable](./docs/Configuration.md#defaultcontextname) default context name and, like any other name, is guaranteed to be unique.
-If you need the generated name at runtime, you can request it on the left-hand side, for example: `const [buttonClass, fadeInKeyframes] = ...`.
+The name `'cn-1'` is derived from the [configurable](./docs/Configuration.md#defaultcontextname) default context name and, like any other name, is guaranteed to be unique.
+If you need the generated keyframes name at runtime, you can request it on the left-hand side, as usual: `const [buttonClass, fadeInKeyframes] = ...`.

 ## Object notation